mariahynes/djangonautsBlog/README.md

-# djangonautsBlog
+# My djangonauts Journal

-This Repo is for me to enter my thoughts on work carried out during my time as a Djangonaut.
+This Repo is for me to enter my thoughts on work carried out during my time as a Djangonaut on Session 3.
 Thanks to James Bligh for introducing me to the application process.